Menu

 So can you hire your child directly through your S-corporation?
 Yeah, you can, but I wouldn’t.

-And the reason that I wouldn’t is because you lose a lot of the benefit of hiring your child when you employ them directly by your S corporation.
+And the reason that I wouldn’t is that you lose a lot of the benefit of hiring your child when you employ them directly by your S corporation.

 And that is because there are certain exemptions to taxes that are available to entity types that are LLCs, not S corps or sole proprietors.
 Okay?